Pashtunzoy/Passport-Logins/README.md

-# NodeJS Logins Starter
+# Facebook-Auth

-A boilerplate for different login strategies
+A boilerplate for Facebook-Auth with MongoDB